btc-vision/opnet-order-book/docs/WhatIsThis.md

 ### **Price Calculation Formula**

-The price at time$t$is calculated using the following formula:
+The price at time $t$ is calculated using the following formula:

 ```math